observablehq/inputs/README.md

 <img src="./img/button.png" alt="A Button labeled OK" width="640">

 Possibly the simplest input, the Button input emits an *input* event when you click it.
 Buttons are often used to trigger the evaluation of cells, say to restart an animation.
+By default, the value of a button is the number of times it has been clicked.

 <a name="Button" href="#Button">#</a> <b>Button</b>(<i>text</i>, <i>options</i>) · [Source](./src/button.js)